 Everybody loves a parade — and there are plenty for crowds to see during Ogden Pioneer Days.
-The Horse and Hitch Parade features horses of all kinds and the Grand Parade on July 24 kicks off a day of events and activities to celebrate Utah’s statehood.
-And don’t miss our Children’s Parade, a new edition this year.
+The Horse and Hitch Parade features horses of all kinds and the Grande Parade on July 24 kicks off a day of events and activities to celebrate Utah’s statehood.

 Ogden's Horse & Hitch Parade is one of the finest in Utah.
 The unmistakable rattle of wooden wagon wheels, and the clippety-clop of horse hooves, will be heard throughout downtown Ogden.
-The parade starts at Park Boulevard and Washington Boulevard.
-Entrants will head south on Washington until 28th Street, where they will turn west until Grant Avenue and then go north to 27th Street.
-At that point, the parade will turn east to Washington and back north to Park Boulevard.
+The Parade Route will be along Washington Blvd., to 26th Street to Grant Ave, over to 25th Street and back along Washington Blvd.
+Staging area will start east of Prairie Schooner Restaurant on Park Blvd.
 Come see every kind, color, breed and size of horse imaginable.
+Dress’m up haul’m out and bring’m to the Ogden Pioneer Days Horse & Hitch Parade (see more).
 Everyone is invited to bring horses, wagons, and carriages to ride with hundreds of entries from throughout the Mountain West.
 All participants are treated to a free picnic in the park following the parade.
 Deadline to submit an application is June 30.